Outlaw Team Series Tournament Rules

 - Teams: All tournaments are Team Tournaments.
 A Team cannot consist of more than two (2) anglers, but a Team may consist of only one (1) angler.
-Only Registered Tournament Anglers are allowed in a Team’s boat during Official Practice Day and during Tournament Hours.
+Only Registered Tournament Anglers are allowed in a Team’s boat during Tournament Hours.

 - Any angler that has competed, within the previous 12 months, in a B.A.S.S.
-Elite Series Event, FLW Tour Event or Bass Pro Tour Event
+Elite Series Event, MLF Invitational Tournament, MLF Redcrest Series or Bass Pro Tour Event

-- Any angler that has committed to compete in 2020 in a B.A.S.S.
-Elite Series Event, FLW Tour Event or Bass Pro Tour Event
+- Any angler that has committed to compete in 2023 in a B.A.S.S.
+Elite Series Event, an MLF Invitational Tournament, MLF Redcrest Series or Bass Pro Tour Event

-- Any angler that has guided for bass on Sam Rayburn in the preceding 14 days of Tournament for any method of compensation
+- Any angler that has guided for largemouth bass on Tournament Waters in the preceding 14 days of Tournament for any method of compensation

 - Any angler the Tournament Director should decide to refuse entry

-- Information: Other than information available publicly, no fishing information may be purchased, bartered, solicited or otherwise received from any person who entered the waters of Sam Rayburn during the Off-Limits Period.
+- Information: Other than information available publicly, no fishing information may be purchased, bartered, solicited or otherwise received from any person after midnight Sunday preceding the tournament, whether pre-registered or not.

-- Registration: Teams will have two options to enter:
+- Registration: Teams will have three options to enter:

 - Refunds: No refund of entry fees will be allowed, nor will entry fees be transferred to a future tournament.

-- Trailering Is Not Allowed: All boats must leave the Official Check Out Dock by boat in the order designated at registration.
-Contestants may launch their boat at a ramp other than the designated take-off location, but all Teams must come by the Official Check Out Dock in the order designated at registration.
-Team’s boat should remain within the waters of Sam Rayburn throughout the Tournament.
+- Trailering Is Not Allowed (For Championship Only): All boats must leave the Official Check Out Dock by boat in the order designated at registration.
+Contestants may launch their boat at a public ramp other than the designated take-off location, but all Teams must come by the Official Check Out Dock in the order designated at registration.
+Team’s boat should remain within the waters of Tournament Lake throughout the Tournament.
 Trailering may be allowed at the discretion of the Tournament Director.
 Should trailering be allowed, specific information concerning takeoff and weigh in will be posted at weigh in site during registration hours.